oktadev/okta-blog/_source/_posts/2022-08-08-react-redux.md

 ```

 We'll add the `email`, `given_name`, and `family_name` to the global store here.
-This will be returned from the built-in method in the `oktaAuth` module to fetch user info that we will use later.
+This will be returned from a built-in method in the `oktaAuth` module to fetch user info that we will use later.

 3. In the `src/app/store.ts` file, add the created Redux slice to the Redux store: